 The car manual should have details about using the seat belt to install a car seat.
-Directions vary depending on the type of retractor and latchplate on your seat belt.
+Directions vary depending on the type of retractor and latchplate on the seat belt.
 Types are described below.

-Types of Seat Belt Retractors

-1. Emergency locking retractor
+Types of Seat Belt Retractors 1.
+Emergency locking retractor

 This type locks only during a crash or sudden stop.
 It can be on a lap-shoulder belt or a lap-only belt.
-With this type, the belt can lengthen during normal driving.
-If your car seat does not have a built-in lock-off (see car seat instructions), you will need a locking clip to secure a car seat (page 4, T).
+If this type has a sewn-on or free-sliding latchplate (see third column), the belt can lengthen during normal driving.
+See page 4 for ways to make these types of seat belts safe to use for installing a child's car seat.